Nigerian Railway Corporation: Standard gauge lines

-The Lagos-Ibadan double-track line has been under construction by CCECC since March 2017 and was inaugurated at the new Lagos Central Station on June 10, 2021.
-It is 157 km long and passes through Abeokuta.
+The Lagos-Ibadan double-track line has been under construction by CCECC since March 2017 and was inaugurated at the new Lagos Central Station on 10 June 2021.
+It is 157km long and passes through Abeokuta.
 It is the first double-track standard gauge line in West Africa.
 A Lagos-Ibadan journey takes two and a half hours, half as long as the equivalent car journey.
 All compartments (standard class, business class and first class) are air-conditioned and have three overhead screens.
 The window seats are equipped with power outlets and USB charging stations.
 Criticisms include the fact that tickets are not available online and only for cash payment, and that there are only two trips a day in each direction.
 There is praise for the punctuality and cleanliness of the trains.
 The Cape Gauge tracks, which continue to exist, are to be shared by the "Red Line" of the Lagos Light Rail, which is currently under construction.

 Modern station buildings have been constructed along all new standard gauge lines.
-The new main station of Lagos, Mobolaji Johnson, for example, offers air-conditioned waiting rooms, handicapped access to the tracks, airport-like display boards of departure times, clean toilets, trained personnel for medical emergencies, etc.
+The new main station of Lagos, Mobolaji Johnson (named after a brigadier Mobolaji Johnson (1936–2019), for example, offers air-conditioned waiting rooms, handicapped access to the tracks, airport-like display boards of departure times, clean toilets, trained personnel for medical emergencies, etc.